 In May 2012, at his 87th birthday at Yankee Stadium, Berra was honored with a video tribute and a rendition of “Happy Birthday,” sung by the crowd.
 As this is written in October 2012, Yogi Berra is no doubt following every pitch and the play-by-play action during the baseball playoffs and the World Series.

 For additional baseball stories at this website please visit “Baseball Stories: 1900s-2000s,” or go to the Sports directory page for more stories in that category.
-Thanks for visiting — and if you like what you see here, please consider making a donation to support this website. – Jack Doyle
+Thanks for visiting — and if you like what you see here, please consider making a donation to help support this website. – Jack Doyle

 Note: Yogi’s wife, Carmen, passed away in early March 2014.
 They had recently celebrated their 65th wedding anniversary.
 She was 85.
 A new photo of she and Yogi appears midway below in “Sources, Links & Additional Information”.